YanceyOfficial/kai/README.md

 Gathering those words that you can't recognize and using AI to generate their Chinese explanation, phonetic notation, examples, and quizzes.
 Kai can mark words as `challenging` automatically and copy them to the `challenging words` folder if you can't recognize them by learning more times.
 Then just learn them repeatedly until you totally recognize them.

-## To start developing Hyper Chat
+## To start developing Kai

 We have chosen [React Native](https://reactnative.dev/) as our cross-platform base.
 Please follow their instruction to make sure that it is globally installed on your system.

-1. Install Nodejs dependencies: `npm i`
+1. Install Node.js dependencies: `npm i`
 2. Install iOS pod: `npx pod-install`
 3. To start the development server, you can execute `npx react-native run-ios`